segmentio/segment-docs/src/unify/profiles-sync/tables.md

 With the `profile_merges` table:
 - There's one row per profile associated with the `canonical_segment_id` that represents the profile.
 This view is a fixed schema.
-- When a profile is created, a new row is created with the `segment_id` and `segment_canonical_id` having the same value.
+- When a profile is created, a new row is created with the `segment_id` and `canonical_segment_id` having the same value.

 When a merge occurs: